 Some roads are closed in Armenia

-According to the information provided by the Department of Emergency Situations of the Ministry of Internal Affairs of Georgia and from the Department of Crisis Management Center of the Republic of North Ossetia of the Ministry of Emergency Situations of the Russian Federation, Stepantsminda-Larsi highway is open for all types of vehicles: there are about 600 trucks accumulated on the Russian side.
+According to the Department of Emergency Situations of Georgia's Ministry of Internal Affairs and the Crisis Management Center (CMC) of the Russian Ministry of Emergency Situations in North Ossetia, Stepantsminda-Larsi highway is closed to all vehicles due to snowstorm.
+Nearly 600 trucks have been accumulated on the Russian side of the Larsi checkpoint